Plaka, Athens is one of the most touristic districts in the Greek capital. However, this area is so charming that it is quickly forgiven.

 Older Greeks enjoy their coffee the old-fashioned way.
 Traditional Greek coffee (Ellinikos Kafes) is served short and hot.
 It is essentially the same as Turkish/Arabic coffee.

 Most younger Greeks enjoy their coffee iced or “freddo”.
 Be sure to order an iced freddo espresso or an iced freddo cappuccino while in town.

 Where to Eat in Plaka

 Although Plaka is popular among tourists, there are still many excellent restaurants and tavernas here.
 Their prices may be slightly more expensive than at tavernas in “off the beaten path” Greek residential neighbourhoods but the food is very good quality and you are certainly not falling into a terrible tourist trap.

 Where: Erotokritou & Erechtheos 16, Athens 105 56

-The Psaras Fisherman’s Tavern is one of the oldest restaurants in Athens and is set inside an old neoclassical mansion.
+Psaras Fisherman’s Tavern is one of the oldest restaurants in Athens.
+Set inside an old neoclassical mansion, its interiors are so cosy, you feel as though you are dining inside someone’s living room.
 Although recently sold on to new owners, Psaras still retains a lot of its charm.

 Psaras translates to “seafood” and the menu places a heavy focus on dishes prepared using fresh catches from the nearby Aegean sea.
 In recent years, the new owners have expanded upon the original menu to offer vegetarian and meat dishes that cater to a wider array of palates.